Dear readers of ADxS.org, please forgive the disruption.

 • Irritability

-• Social skills limited
+• Limited social skills

-• Novelty Seeking / Sensation Seeking Reduced
+• Novelty Seeking / Sensation Seeking reduced

-• Changes of character
+• Changes in character

 Together with the symptoms of dopamine deficiency in the mesocortical system (anhedonia = mild depression, lack of drive) and the resulting dopamine excess in the nigrostriatal system (hyperactivity, impulse control disorders), this list covers almost all of the typical ADHD symptoms.